AlasdairHanson/Group-3-Final-Project/README.md

 ## Brief (All)
 ---

-Our group has been tasked with
+Our group has been tasked with designing, developing and deploying a full-stack application

 ### Requirements